d3/d3-require/README.md

 <a href="#require_resolve" name="require_resolve">#</a> <i>require</i>.<b>resolve</b>(<i>resolver</i>)

-Requires a new [require function](#require) using the specified *resolver*, which is a function that takes a module name and returns the corresponding URL.
+Returns a new [require function](#require) using the specified *resolver*, which is a function that takes a module name and returns the corresponding URL.
 For example, the default implementationd works something like this:

 ```js
 var requireUnpkg = require.resolve(name => `https://unpkg.com/${name}`);